pmorie/origin/docs/router_sharding.md

 1. The `RouteScheduler` watches for newly created (and thus unscheduled) `Route`s and periodically list the unscheduled `Route`s to retry
 2. The scheduler passes unscheduled `Route` records to the `RouteSchedulerStrategy` interface
-3. The scheduler creates a `RouteBinding` for the  route and router if the route binding is successful
+3. If the scheduling strategy is able to schedule the route, the scheduler creates a `RouteBinding` for the route and router by calling the `RouteBinding` REST API
-4. The `RouteBinding` REST API applies the route binding to the `Route`'s status field, setting the `DNS` and `Phase` fields
+4. The `RouteBinding` REST API `Create` call applies the route binding to the `Route`'s status field, setting the `DNS` and `Phase` fields
 5. The `Router` instance the `Route` is scheduled to receives an update event for the route and applies it to the router backend configuration